Red Velvet Cupcakes

 Preheat your oven to 160 C. (320 F) fan forced or 180 C (356 F) no fan.

-Mix well with your hands until combined.
+Mix well with your hands until combined then add the raspberries if using.

 Spoon into paper lined cupcake or small muffin tins.